LacunaSoftware/docs/docs.en-us/articles/includes/spa-config/oidc-config.md

 * **AppSecret**: the *client secret* of the backend app
 * **RequireHttps** (optional): set to `false` if the OIDC server does not use HTTPS

-See [Configuring a SPA Application page](../../grant-id/on-premises/configure-spa-app.md) for instructions on how to obtain the correct values.
+See [Configuring a SPA Application page](../../grant-id/on-premises/configure-spa-app.md) for instructions on how to obtain these values.